Plans for the Resumption of Public Mass

 What to Expect

 Masks – Per diocesan regulations, all members of the congregation must wear masks from the time they leave their cars in the parking lot until they return to their cars at the end of Mass, except for the reception of Communion.
 Parents will decide if their small children should wear masks, and those who claim an exemption for legitimate health reasons that don’t pose a risk to others, may forego wearing a mask.
 The parish will not provide masks to the faithful, so please come prepared.
+Please note that those who do not wear a mask during liturgies must be prepared to provide medical proof that they have a medical condition that prohibits them from wearing a mask, per Governor Lamont’s executive order.

 Restrooms – In case of emergency, the handicap restroom in the vestibule of St. Cecilia Church building will be available for use during Masses.
-This is the only restroom that will be available since the sanitization requirements due to the pandemic are extensive.
+This is the only restroom that will be available in that church, since the sanitization requirements due to the pandemic are extensive.
 There will be instructions posted in the restroom that indicate how to minimize potential exposure to viruses while using the facilities.

 Music – because singing expels significantly more aerosolized particles of virus than speaking, the Diocese has mandated that congregational singing by the assembly is suspended until further notice.
 There will be a cantor, accompanied by our Director of Music, who will provide the music for the liturgies.